Digital literacy: History

+Digital literacy was first defined in a book published in 1997 by Paul Glister.
+Glister referred to digital literacy as the ability to understand and use information in multiple formats from a wide range of sources when it is presented via computers.
+Since this definition, digital technology has evolved, allowing the true definition of digital literacy to evolve as well.
+While digital literacy is not limited to computers, it does recognize digital technologies as a medium of messages that require specific literacies to understand, interpret, separate truth from fiction, and allow new meanings to be constructed.

 Research into digital literacies draws from traditions of information literacy and research into media literacy which rely on socio-cognitive traditions, as well as research into multimodal composition, which relies on anthropological methodologies.
 Digital literacy is built on the expanding role of social science research in the field of literacy as well as on concepts of visual literacy, computer literacy, and information literacy.

 The concept of digital literacy has evolved throughout the 20th and into the 21st centuries from a technical definition of skills and competencies to a broader comprehension of interacting with digital technologies.

 Digital literacy is often discussed in the context of its precursor, media literacy.
 Media literacy education began in the United Kingdom and the United States due to war propaganda in the 1930s and the rise of advertising in the 1960s, respectively.
 Manipulative messaging and the increase in various forms of media further concerned educators.
 Educators began to promote media literacy education to teach individuals how to judge and assess the media messages they were receiving.
 The ability to critique digital and media content allows individuals to identify biases and evaluate messages independently.
 Both digital and media literacy include the ability to examine and comprehend the meaning of messages, judge credibility, and assess the quality of a digital work.

 With the rise of file sharing on services such as Napster an ethics element began to get included in definitions of digital literacy.
 Frameworks for digital literacy began to include goals and objectives such as critically examining the political dimensions and power dynamics embedded in processes of digitization or datafication; as well as understanding the importance of becoming a socially responsible member of their community by spreading awareness and helping others find digital solutions at home, work, or on a national platform.

 Digital literacy may also include the production of multimodal texts.
 This definition refers more to reading and writing on a digital device but includes the use of any modes across multiple mediums that stress Semiotic meaning beyond graphemes.
 It also involves knowledge of producing other types of media, like recording and uploading video.

 Overall, digital literacy shares many defining principles with other fields that use modifiers in front of the term "literacy" to define ways of being and domain-specific knowledge or competence.
 The term has grown in popularity in education and higher education settings and is used in both international and national standards.